Find a pre-screened local mold removal specialist Free Estimate

-There are really two components to attic mold treatment: attic mold removal and repairing whatever defects led to the development of mold in the first place.
+There are really two components to attic mold treatment: removing the mold and repairing whatever defects led to the development of mold in the first place.
 We’ll tell you how mold is removed from an attic and about common defects or problems, like inadequate insulation and poor ventilation, which often lead to mold growth in attics.
 We’ll also tell you where you can get more information and how to find professional help if you need it.

 Because wood is somewhat porous, it’s not always possible to remove all traces of mold from wooden surfaces.
-If mold cannot be completely removed, the wood should be removed and replaced if possible.
+If mold cannot be completely removed, the wood should be removed and replaced.
 If it cannot be removed and replaced, a technique called encapsulation is often used.
 The wood is coated with a special solution that seals in the remaining mold, preventing it from spreading.
 (We recommend calling in a professional if you have surfaces that require encapsulation, since it’s critical that the job be done correctly in order for it to work.)

-Most homeowners are aware that leaky roofs can lead to the development of mold in attics, but not all know how serious attic mold can become.
+Most homeowners are aware that roof leaks can lead to the development of mold in attics and on ceiling drywall, but not all understand how rapidly attic mold problems can escalate.
 Most strains of mold grow and spread rapidly and mold that begins in the attic can easily spread throughout a home.
-Mold damages wood and can end up causing structural damage to a home if not addressed in a timely fashion.
+Mold damages wood and other porous materials and can end up causing structural damage to a home if not addressed in a timely fashion.

 Check out this video to learn more about how problems with insulation and poor ventilation lead to mold growth.